 This is a tool used to notify students about their financial aid package.
 It is a standardized form that is designed to simplify the information that prospective students receive about costs and financial aid so that they can easily compare institutions and make informed decisions about where to attend school.

-- To access this form, log in to my JSCC Pipeline>Access Online Services>Financial Aid>click on Federal Shopping Sheet
+- To access this form, log in to My JSCC > Access Online Services>Financial Aid>click on Federal Shopping Sheet

 Student Loan Information